gautierenaud/whatthefile/01_File/README.md

 ### Stat it

 Now that I have created my file I want to try to stat it.
-As per usual, there is a syscall and a manual entry:
+As per usual, there is a syscall (`syscall.SYS_FSTAT`) and a manual entry:

 ```bash
 ❯ man "stat(2)"